selforganising/book/assignments/week1homework.md

 Start with [Git for the lazy](http://wiki.spheredev.org/Git_for_the_lazy) and [git - the simple guide](http://rogerdudler.github.io/git-guide/).

-Take a look at these videos: [Git Basics](http://git-scm.com/videos) and [GitHub & Git Foundations](http://vimeo.com/album/2763106/video/88271920).
+Watch [Git Basics](http://git-scm.com/videos), and also take a look at [GitHub & Git Foundations](http://vimeo.com/album/2763106/video/88271920) if you have time.

-And try out these online tutorials: [Git Immersion](http://gitimmersion.com/) and [learnGitBranching](http://pcottle.github.io/learnGitBranching/).
-They both cover similar ground.
-Try them both out.
-See which one you find most useful.
+And try out [learnGitBranching](http://pcottle.github.io/learnGitBranching/) ([Git Immersion](http://gitimmersion.com/) may be worth a spin, too).

 ##Chrome DevTools

-Start work on the [Discover DevTools](http://discover-devtools.codeschool.com/) course at Code School.
-The DevTools are going to be be essential from Week 2 onwards.
+Do the [Discover DevTools](http://discover-devtools.codeschool.com/) course at Code School.
+The DevTools are going to be be essential from now on.